sabay-digital/org.ssn.doc.public/README.md

 * TR006 [Account KYC settings](/tr/tr006.md)
 * TR007 [ssn.toml: extended configuration for organizations on SSN](/tr/tr007.md)

-# Technical Guides and work flows
+# Technical Guides and Workflows

 Technical guides describe services and solutions offered on SSN and how to implement them